ninenines/ranch/ROADMAP.md

     Examples should be commented.
 They may or may not be used for writing the user guides.

-*   Write user guides.

-    We currently have good API documentation, but no step by step user guides.

 *   Continuous performance testing.

     Initially dubbed the Horse project, Ranch could benefit